pauwels-labs/redact-docs/source/cryptography.rst

 in the form of asymmetric keypairs.

-At the most basic level, all users have their own keypair with a self-signed Redact-client certificate.
+At the most basic level, all users have their own keypair with a self-signed client certificate.
 They can use this keypair and certificate to make anonymous requests to services that support anonymity.
 These requests are made using mutual TLS to share the identity of the user.
-For example, when the Redect-client requests data from a storage server, or relays a message to a website host, it does so using this client certificate.
+For example, when the :ref:`Client<client>` requests data from a storage server, or relays a message to a website host, it does so using this client certificate.